K11-Software-Solutions/k11-techlab-selenium-java-testautomation-framework/README.md

 mvn clean test -Dbrowser=chrome

-## 📄 License

-This framework is released under the **MIT License**.
-Feel free to fork, extend, and contribute.

----
+...

 ## 📬 Contact

 For consulting, training, or implementation support:
 🔗 [softwaretestautomation.org](https://www.softwaretestautomation.org)
 📧 kavita.jadhav.sdet@gmail.com

+---

+## 📄 License

+This project is licensed under the **MIT License** – see the [LICENSE](LICENSE) file for details.

+---

+## 🔖 Acknowledgments

+- Inspired by modern framework practices and enterprise QA standards
+- Built with ❤️ for maintainability, scalability, and real-world usage